-Memorial to the Missing Runnymede, Surrey UK
+After the war, the Dutch turned in those who murdered the three airmen and they were hanged.
+A memorial was erected to Jacoba near her home and another opposite bearing the names of the three airmen.
+Jack's son, Tony, who was only three when his father was murdered, travelled from Australia as a special guest at the unveiling.

+Memorials to Jacoba Pulskens and the three airmen in Tilburg the Netherlands

+Armidale High School - photograph Graham Wilson

+Armidale City Bowling Club Photograph - Graham Wilson

+Prisoner of War Memorial, Ballarat, Victoria

 FRANCIS JOHN O'GRADY 411811

+Photo - St Patrick's College

-Flight Sergeant Francis O'Grady was the son of John and Lillian O'Grady of Sydney, NSW and was born at Rose Bay, Sydney in 1920.
-A Public Servant before enlisting.
-(RAAF records not digitized)
+Flight Sergeant Francis O'Grady was the son of John and Lillian O'Grady, born at Rose Bay, Sydney on 26 March 1920.
+He attended St Patrick's College at Strathfield.
+A Clerk with the Post Master General's Department before enlisting on 25 May 1941 at Sydney.
+Loved football and cricket.

+After initial training Francis left Sydney on 16 October 1941 per the SS Mariposa which by then had been converted to a troop carrier. (see picture below).
+His attachment to the RCAF started as of the day he boarded the Mariposa.
+They sailed to Auckland to pick up men from the RNZAF leaving Auckland 20 October, stopping at Suva before arriving in Canada on 4 November where he completed his training first at Calgary 3SFTS then at Halifax in March the following year before going to England on 28 March 1942.
+Francis was promoted to Flight Sergeant on 27 August and posted 77 Squadron on 2 December 1942.

+SSMariposa

+maritime.com

 Halifax JD 152 took off from RAF Elvington at 2239 hours on the night of 27/28 May 1943, detailed to bomb Essen, Germany.

-CREW:

 RAAF Flight Sergeant F J O'Grady - Pilot

 RAF Sergeant G H Garrard - Flight Engineer

 RAF Flying Officer B C McGrath - Navigator

 RAF Flight Sergeant C Clarke - Air Bomber

 RAF Sergeant W R Beadsmoore - Wireless Air Gunner RAF Sergeant W A Manning - Mid Upper Gunner

 RAF Sergeant C B Anderson - Rear Gunner

 A report by a Missing Research & Enquiry team stated "the aircraft crashed in flames at Lavesum about 4 kms north of Haltern, Germany".
 All the crew were killed and they are buried in the Reichswald Forest War Cemetery, Kleve, Germany.
+Plot XII Row F No 10.

-Francis was the pilot of Halifax JB865, with the same crew except for Sergeant Beadsmoore, when, on 4 April, they were hit by flak as they were leaving the target area of Essen and sustained damage and loss of brake pressure - landed safely at Elvington.
+Two months before the fatal crash Francis was the pilot of Halifax JB865, with the same crew except for Sergeant Beadsmoore, when, on 4 April, they were hit by flak as they were leaving the target area of Essen and sustained damage and loss of brake pressure.
+They returned safely to Elvington.

-Flight Sergeant O'Grady is remembered with Honour at the Australian War Memorial and the Roll of Honour, Sydney.
+Flight Sergeant O'Grady is remembered with Honour at the Australian War Memorial and the Roll of Honour, Sydney and St Patrick's College, Strathfield.

-Flight Sergeant Francis John O'Grady (cwgc)
+Flight Sergeant Francis John O'Grady Eternal Rest Grant Unto Him, O Lord; May He Rest In Peace (cwgc)